 Of the direct suppliers who responded to our survey, the majority indicated that the information they provided was at a supplier company level or a divisional level relative to the supplier, rather than at a level directly relating to a part number that the supplier provides to us.
-We specifically directed suppliers to designate smelters on the CMRT form, and approximately 604 smelters were identified by our suppliers through this process.
+We specifically directed suppliers to designate smelters on the CMRT form, and approximately 646 smelters were identified by our suppliers through this process.
 The RMI's certification efforts are on-going, and we review each smelter against its list.
-All the smelters identified by our suppliers in 2021 are certified as Conflict-Free Smelters by the RMI.
-In this regard, our suppliers identified two smelters in our supply chain that are in a Covered Country, but both smelters have been RMI certified as conflict free.
-The RMI's smelter certification efforts are on-going, as is our review of the updated lists.
+Our suppliers identified seven smelters in our supply chain that are in a Covered Country.
+Of the seven, three have been certified by RMI as conforming to the Responsible Minerals Assurance Process and one is in the process to be audited as conforming.
+Three smelters have been identified as nonconformant with the Responsible Minerals Assurance Process.
+The RMI's certification and auditing efforts are on-going, as is our review of the updated lists.

-2. OUR CONFLICT MINERALS COMPLIANCE PROGRAM

-A. Design of Our Compliance Program
+2. OUR CONFLICT MINERALS COMPLIANCE PROGRAM A. Design of Our Compliance Program